Conservatism in the United States

-Conservatism in the United States is one of two major political ideologies in the United States, with the other being liberalism (more specifically, modern social liberalism).
-Traditional American conservatism is characterized by a belief in individualism, traditionalism, capitalism, republicanism, and limited federal governmental power in relation to U.S. states, although 21st century developments have shifted it towards right-wing populist themes.
+Conservatism in the United States consists of right-leaning and right-wing ideological traditions that have collectively rivaled the liberal and progressive U.S. political traditions.
+Since the early 20th century, the American conservative tradition has generally been identified with the Republican Party, as opposed to the predominantly modern liberal orientation of its rival, the Democratic Party.
+Traditional American conservatism is characterized by a belief in individualism, traditionalism, capitalism, republicanism, and limited federal governmental power in relation to U.S. states.
+However, developments since 2010 have shifted it towards right-wing populist and national-conservative themes, owing in a large part to Trumpism.

-American conservatives maintain support from the Christian right and its interpretation of Christian values and moral absolutism, while generally opposing abortion, euthanasia, and some LGBT rights.
+Traditionally, American conservatives receive support from the Christian right and its interpretation of Christian values and moral absolutism, while generally opposing abortion, euthanasia, and some LGBT rights.
 They tend to favor economic liberalism, and are generally pro-business and pro-capitalism, while more strongly opposing communism and labor unions than liberals and social democrats.
-Recent shifts have moved it towards national conservatism, protectionism, cultural conservatism, and a more realist foreign policy.
+The shifts since 2020 have moved it towards national conservatism, protectionism, cultural conservatism, and a more realist foreign policy.

-Conservatives often advocate for strong national defense, gun rights, capital punishment, and a defense of Western culture from perceived threats posed by communism, Islamism, and moral relativism.
-Some American conservatives may question epidemiology, anthropogenic climate change, and evolution more frequently than moderates or liberals.
+Conservatives frequently advocate strong national defense, gun rights, capital punishment, and a defense of Western culture from possible threats posed by communism, Islamism, and moral relativism.
+American conservatives question epidemiology, anthropogenic climate change, and evolution more frequently than moderates or liberals.